BreezeShane/GraduationDesign/README.md

 ### Models' Source [[Reference]](https://github.com/facebookresearch/multimodal)

-The deep learning model named COCA, which comes from [TorchMultimodal](https://github.com/facebookresearch/multimodal), is the large model in this project here using for insect image classification.
+The deep learning model named CoCa, which comes from [TorchMultimodal](https://github.com/facebookresearch/multimodal), is the large model in this project here using for insect image classification.
 Thanks for their excellent works!

-However I extract COCA only and edited source code in order to fit the project in plan of applying `deepspeed`, `Lora Adaptation`, `TVM`, etc.
+However I extract CoCa only and edited source code in order to fit the project in plan of applying `deepspeed`, `Lora Adaptation`, `TVM`, etc.

-### Project aiding in comprehension of COCA [[Reference]](https://github.com/lucidrains/CoCa-pytorch)
+### Project aiding in comprehension of CoCa [[Reference]](https://github.com/lucidrains/CoCa-pytorch)

 The project is not used here.
-But I use it for learn about COCA.
+But I use it for learn about CoCa.
 So I would like to greatly appreciate their precious work!

 ### Early Stop Source [[Reference]](https://github.com/Bjarten/early-stopping-pytorch)

-The project use Early Stop Regularization method to train COCA, for lack of data.
+The project use Early Stop Regularization method to train CoCa, for lack of data.
 The Early Stop class comes from `pytorchtools.py` of [here](https://github.com/Bjarten/early-stopping-pytorch).

 ### Initial params' value [[Reference]](https://arxiv.org/abs/2001.08361)